forcePanda/Flow-Repo/Screen Components/FilePreview Component/README.md

 # File Preview Component
-Use this simple component to preview files on your flow screens.
+Use this component to preview files on your flow screens.

 Related blog post link: <TODO>